Grammarly logo

 Based on our database of Grammarly interview outcomes, avoid these common traps:

-- Focusing only on the outcome without discussing the learning journey.
+• Focusing only on the product without understanding the mission.

 Test Yourself: Real Grammarly Questions